Evolution of Chinese Wedding Photos in the Past 120 Years

 Chinese Wedding Photos in the 1960s

-The expression and posture in the wedding photos became more relaxed.
+The expression and posture in the wedding photos became more relaxed and casual.

 A couple’s wedding photo taken in a studio with a massive photo on the wall as background.